Jiessiet/Jiessiet/README.md

 #### Hi, my name is Jiessie.
 I am currently a Master's student at the University of Toronto.
-My research is on improving LLMs to support complex software development tasks.
+My research is on understanding and improving collaboration in software engineering by building human-centric tools.

 I also did my undergraduate program at UofT, in Computer and Cognitive Science.